 11. Problems you may encounter in Marrakesh

+Try to download a map of the medina before you set out.
+A paper map can be useful as in some covered streets online maps might not work.
 While it may cause frustration, getting lost in the Marrakesh medina is part of the fun – until it’s not.
 If and when this happens, remain confident in where you’re going.
 Ask an older gentleman in the souqs for directions if necessary.
-If engaging a local lad to show the way, expect to pay for their assistance (Dh20, that's around US$2, is reasonable).
+Eventually you'll come across a gate and realise where you are.
+If you do engage a local lad to show the way, expect to pay for their assistance (Dh20 is reasonable).

 Plain-clothes police officers roam the medina frequently and are there to help, taking tourist concerns seriously.
 A central police station is located in Djemaa el Fna.